greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/REVOKE.html.md

 When you revoke privileges on a table, Greenplum Database revokes the corresponding column privileges \(if any\) on each column of the table, as well.
 On the other hand, if a role has been granted privileges on a table, then revoking the same privileges from individual columns will have no effect.

-By default, when you revoke privileges on a partitioned table, Greenplum Database recurses the operation to its child partition tables.
+By default, when you revoke privileges on a partitioned table, Greenplum Database recurses the operation to its child tables.
 To direct Greenplum to perform the `REVOKE` on the partitioned table only, specify the `ONLY <table_name>` clause.

 When revoking membership in a role, `GRANT OPTION` is instead called `ADMIN OPTION`, but the behavior is similar.
 This form of the command also allows a `GRANTED BY` option, but that option is currently ignored \(except for checking the existence of the named role\).
 Note also that this form of the command does not allow the noise word `GROUP` in role\_specification.